uyuni-project/sumaform/README_ADVANCED.md

 SUSE Manager requires both direct and reverse domain names resolution.
 This can be provided by either DNS (client-server, unicast mode) or Avahi (peer-to-peer, multicast mode).

-Note that Avahi is not available in environments that disable multicast UDP, notably AWS, so the following is only relevant for the libvirt and OpenStack backends.
-Backends which support multicast UDP have Avahi enabled by default.
+Note that Avahi is not available in environments that disable multicast UDP, notably AWS, so the following is only relevant for the libvirt backend, where it is enabled by default.

 Avahi can be disabled if it is not needed.
 A typical example is a libvirt environment in bridged networking mode where all VMs have static MAC addresses and DNS names known in advance.
 Avahi can be disabled via something like: